IRS Forms

 Key Takeaways

-• Schedule M‑3 reconciles your S corporation’s financial statement net income, book, to taxable income and attaches to Form 1120‑S. You must file it when year‑end total assets on Schedule L meet or exceed $10 million.
+• Schedule M‑3 reconciles your S corporation’s financial statement net income, book, to taxable income and attaches to Form 1120‑S. You must file it when year‑end total assets on Schedule L meet or exceed $10 million (the trigger is total assets at year end, not gross receipts or shareholder count).

 • If total assets are at least $10 million but under $50 million, you can complete only Part I of M‑3 and use Schedule M‑1 for the detailed reconciliation, as long as M‑1 line 1 equals M‑3 Part I line 11.